TV1 (Estonian TV channel): History

 Janek Mäggi, Deputy Governor of Ühispank, and Vallo Toomet, Chairman of the Board of Directors of TV1, said nothing about the removal of Oleg and Andres Sõnajalg from the Supervisory Board.
 According to Toomet, TV1 didn't demand anything from the Sõnajalgs.
 A staff member said that there was possibly retaliation from TV1.
 The Sõnajalgs later fled to Stockholm and, according to several reports, fled to either the Netherlands or Portugal.
 There was speculation over whether of not the expulsion of the Sõnajalgs was related to the TV1 scandal.

 In February 1999, the Sõnajalgs financed the establishment of TV1 with debts of 23 million kroons to Ühispank.
 In order to get the money back, the bank intended to sell the family's property. Ühispank announces that during 1999 the television station was to be sold for 90 million kroons.

-In March 1999, representatives of the Finnish network MTV3 went to Tallinn to negotiate the sell of TV1. Ühispank president Ain Hanschmidt said that the sell wasn't in a hurry because the station was working normally and that there were no problems at the time.
-The Sõnajalgs didn't answer to the news of the sell of the station.
+In March 1999, representatives of the Finnish network MTV3 went to Tallinn to negotiate the sale of TV1. Ühispank president Ain Hanschmidt said that the sale wasn't in a hurry because the station was working normally and that there were no problems at the time.
+The Sõnajalgs didn't answer to the news of the sale of the station.

 In December 1999, Ühispank's shares were sold to Lõhmus, Haavel & Viisemann.
 Rait Killandi, up until then the advertising manager, became the director of programming.
 According to Killandi, the station was still operating at a loss, albeit ten times smaller compared to the one it had under its previous owners and had no debts to its employees.

 By then a plan was announced suggesting that the channel was to be sold to the Polish commercial network Polsat, owned by businessman Zygmunt Solorz-Żak.
 Polsat also bought LNT in Latvia and BTV in Lithuania, with the aim of merging the three channels' managements and establishing a Baltic television network.

 Polsat was now owning TV1 in December 2000.
 In May 2001, owing to challenges related to its reduced viewing share, the group invests 178 million kroons in order to keep the operations afloat.
-In September 2001, Rait Killandi, president of the Council of Administration, put the channel at a crossroads, demanding it to either continue operating or closing it down.
+In September 2001, Rait Killandi, president of the Council of Administration, put the channel at a crossroads, demanding it either continue operating or closing it down.
 On 18 September, Polsat promised giving money to TV1, in order to pay its debts, with a speculated amount of up to 10 million kroons.
 Finally on 3 October, TV1 shut down as it was owing more than a million kroons.
+On 10 October, TV1 announced a return for 21 October that year, with a new attempt of doing experimental broadcasts, and with Oleg Sõnajalg at the helm again.